Skip to main content

 Your vascular system is a dynamic, living entity.
 Picture it as a complex network of flexible conduits, lined with a delicate, intelligent layer called the endothelium.
 This single layer of cells is the gatekeeper of cardiovascular wellness.
 It actively manages blood flow, directs immune responses, and maintains a smooth, non-stick surface.

 Estrogen, even at the low levels typically found in men, is a primary caretaker of this endothelial lining.
-It promotes the production of nitric oxide, a molecule that signals arteries to relax and widen, ensuring healthy and efficient oxygen delivery.
+It promotes the production of nitric oxide, a molecule that signals arteries to relax and widen, ensuring healthy blood pressure and efficient oxygen delivery.
 It also contributes to the repair mechanisms that keep this lining intact after the minor injuries of daily life.

 The Consequence of Suppression